-Students generally take the Capstone Essay course (ENG 5835) in the semester in which they plan on graduating; that is, the spring of their second year.
+Students generally take the Capstone Essay course (ENG 5835) in the semester in which they plan on graduating.
 To register for this course, students must have a completed MA supervisory committee form (available on the English Dept. Graduate Curriculum Canvas site) signed by the ACGS.
 Students then contact the Graduate Program Coordinator for the reference number needed to register for the course.